 These aims are supported by group meetings but also by a network of research active or interested intensive care staff maintained by the Study Group chair.

-The PICS-SG Chair (currently Mark Peters from Great Ormond Street Hospital, London) is available as a point of contact for researchers seeking collaborations amongst UK and Ireland PICS members and Units.
+The PICS-SG Chair (currently Barney Scholefield from Birmingham Women and Children’s Hospital) is available as a point of contact for researchers seeking collaborations amongst UK and Ireland PICS members and Units.